-- You do not usually need any treatment if your symptoms are mild. - Paracetamol or ibuprofen can ease fever and pain.
-Aspirin should not be given to children - Give children lots to drink, particularly if they have a fever.
+- You do not usually need any treatment if your symptoms are mild. - Paracetamol or ibuprofen can ease fever and pain. - Give children lots to drink, particularly if they have a fever.
 Fruit juice may stimulate the parotid gland to make more saliva, and cause more pain.
 Water is best if this occurs.